 If your profit margins are not high enough to justify continued production, you may have to consider cutting some corners on production.
 While you should never sacrifice safety, using laminate instead of hardwood, Formica instead of granite, and doing away with built in home theaters could really reduce your costs and allow you to market to more people with slightly lower budgets.

 Be More Efficient

 If you do some research in your industry, you may find that there are new products that can help your employees work more efficiently.
-With a small investment in new technology, it is possible to reduce your per-unit production expenses.
-For example, an automatic wire cutter from Cutter Industries can save a bit of time each week, freeing your staff to do the tasks that are more demanding of their skills.
+With a small investment in new technology, it is possible to reduce your per-unit production expenses as well as freeing your staff to do the tasks that are more demanding of their skills.

 Nobody wants to tell their employees that they're out of a job, especially when times are tough, but if no one wants a web designer to make them websites anymore, you might not have a choice.
 When cutting payroll, it may be kinder to first try and reduce your employees hours or cut their salaries rather than letting someone go altogether, but if you do need to cut someone, this is a great opportunity to get rid of dead weight.